 Chief Marketing Officer (CMO) Resume Guide

-You know how to market, after all, you are a Chief Marketing Officer.
+You know how to market products and services.
+After all, you are a Marketing Executive.
 But marketing yourself is different.

-First of all, you have to be able to take an objective look at your skills and talents.
-You have to be very choosy about what you include and what you leave out in the limited space you have.
-That can be very difficult when you are proud of all you have achieved in your career.
+First of all, you have to be objective about your skills and talents.
+You must be selective about what you include and what you leave out in the limited space you have.
+That can be a challenge when you are proud of all you have achieved in your career.

-Competition is fierce at the top, and competition for CMO jobs is even tougher.
-According to a recent Deloitte CMO study, the number of available marketing jobs have decreased.
-While those are not all CMO jobs, you have to be prepared for more people searching for fewer jobs.
-It will certainly help you to understand how recruiters think and know exactly how to develop a resume that will quickly attract their attention.
+Competition is fierce at the top, and competition for Marketing Executive jobs is even tougher.
+According to a recent Deloitte CMO study, the number of available marketing jobs has decreased.
+You need to be prepared for more people searching for fewer jobs.
+It is important to understand how recruiters think and know exactly how to develop a resume that will quickly attract their attention.
 That takes time, effort, and research.

-Also, be aware that many companies are rebranding their Chief Marketing Officer position with a new title such as Chief Commercial Officer or President of Brands.
+Also, be aware that many companies are rebranding their Marketing Executive position with a new title such as Chief Commercial Officer or President of Brands.

-Just remember, time is money and a fabulous Chief Marketing Officer resume takes a lot of time.
+Just remember, time is money and creating a fabulous Marketing Executive resume takes a lot of time.

 A CMO by any other name